Honika-S/Intern_task/README.md

 # Overview
 The video analysis system is designed to process video files, extract relevant information, and provide insights into the video content.
 It employs a combination of computer vision, optical character recognition (OCR), text processing, and natural language processing (NLP) techniques.

+# Pre-requesite:

+# R-CNN (Region-based Convolutional Neural Network):

+R-CNN is a deep learning architecture primarily used for object detection in images.
+It operates by proposing regions of interest within an image, which are then classified and refined to detect objects with bounding boxes.

+# LSTM (Long Short-Term Memory):

+LSTM is a type of recurrent neural network (RNN) architecture designed to process sequential data with long-range dependencies.
+It is commonly used for tasks involving sequential data such as time series prediction, natural language processing, and video captioning.

 # Technologies Used
 Python: Primary programming language for scripting and integration of various libraries.